srinath-dittakavi/SearchEngine-Microphone/README.md

 <img src="https://github.com/srinath-dittakavi/SearchEngine-Microphone/assets/142838954/6dfd0a25-7af8-4295-ba46-3101b90ce082" width="600" height="200">

-Because this model is trained on the Japanese audio clips with english translation, it is producing greater results when named entites from other lanagues appear.
+Because this model is trained on the Japanese audio clips with english translation, it is producing greater results when Japanese named entites appear.

 **Getting Started:**